 If you’re looking for a quick stop for your kids to burn off some energy or take a break, this park is perfect!
 Your kids will love playing on the playgrounds, drawing on the sidewalk, or enjoying an outdoor concert.

 The Roundhouse Railroad Museum is the most complete antebellum railroad complex in all of the United States!
 You can see many historic railroad structures such as a print shop, a blacksmith, and even a machine shop.
 You can also see tons of interactive demos and trains here.

 This beautiful slice of paradise is 588 acres of Georgia’s Intracoastal waterway.
 This state park has excellent trails for hiking and seeing wildlife and playgrounds for the kids.

 If you’re looking to hit the beach, head to Savannah’s beach at Tybee Island.
 This laid-back beach spot is perfect for those of you wanting to get away for a beach weekend.
 Soak in the sun, look for shells, or climb to the top of the lighthouse on the beach.

-If you’re looking for a great lunch spot while you’re in Savannah, head to Mrs. Wilkes Dining Room for southern-style eats in a communal dining room that will give you an authentic southern comfort style of eating.
+If you’re looking for a great lunch spot while you’re in Savannah, head to Mrs. Wilkes Dining Room for southern-style eats in a communal dining room that will give an authentic southern comfort style of eating.

 There are fun re-enactments here as well as many significant events throughout the year.
 The towering oak trees and Spanish moss found here make this majestic site worth visiting.
 You can complete the easy hike here in just under an hour, so this is an excellent way for you and your kids to stretch your legs.